cncf/people/README.md

 This repo stores the data that

-1. populates various people listing pages on the cncf.io website
+1. Populates various people listing pages on the cncf.io website
 2. grants access to repositories in the CNCF GitHub Org

 ## Update your listing(s) on the cncf.io website pages with people.json